PSU welcomes Fulbrighters

 From: Special Region of Yogyakarta, Indonesia

 Hari graduated in 2007 with a bachelor’s degree in political science from the oldest university in Indonesia—the Universitas Gadjah Mada—where he now works as a lecturer in the Department of Politics and Government.
-In 2004, he volunteered as a reporter for the Institute for Research and Empowerment’s The Flamma Review, and in 2006 he become a full-time junior researcher.
+In 2004, he volunteered as a reporter for the Institute for Research and Empowerment’s The Flamma Review, and in 2006 he became a full-time junior researcher.
 He studied at the University of Delaware with a scholarship from USAID, where he received a master’s degree in public administration.

 This fall, he will begin a doctoral program at the State University of New York where he hopes to gain an understanding of how privileged groups take advantage of resources so he may assist disadvantaged populations, activists and nongovernmental organizations in Indonesia.